 But, if this limit was a simple fix that Satoshi Nakamoto put in a line of code of the software, why not change that line and where it says 1mb put 10mb or any other amount?
 At the end of the day it is an arrangement that would take a few seconds that would allow to endure much more.

 It is not as simple as that.
 Let's look at the key parts that the Bitcoin software interacts with in order to better help us understand the background of that decision.

-Below we can see the pace that is taking up the disk space that Blockchain occupies and how, in just one year, it has doubled due to the fame that Bitcoin is enjoying.
+Next we can see the rhythm that is taking the disk space that it occupies Blockchain and how, in just one year, it has doubled due to the fame that Bitcoin is enjoying.
 As of the date of this article, it is close to 90 GB.

 With a higher average transactions per second it would mean that each block would occupy more.
 If we try to take it to scenarios a little closer to other means of payment, for example the 2000 tps on average that VISA currently processes, each block could occupy up to 600 MB.

-Let's remember that, currently, each node as a rule has a complete copy of the blockchain, and they are more than 5000 nodes existing ones.
+We recall that currently each node typically has a complete copy of the blockchain, and they are more than 5000 nodes existing ones.
 It is true that some of these nodes only do review tasks, not mining, but they must also have a complete copy of the blockchain.

 For this part the problems are not serious.
 Today's computers are capable of processing many more transactions than those that go through Bitcoin today.

 Let us remember that each node, in every transaction that takes place on the network, must first download it and then verify it.
 We are not talking about nodes that are also miners, we are talking about all nodes.